The 7 R’s of Supply Chain Management

 You also need to be able to deliver the correct product, on time, every time.

-The Right Customer – Building up for the long-term
+The Right Customer – Think long-term supply chain management

 While customers outside of your target market may wish to use your product or services, it is critical that you focus your attention on the long-term gain you seek from your primary audience.
 Seeking out customers who require your products, goods, or services on a regular basis will ensure that you remain relevant in the marketplace.